 As product candidates progress through preclinical and clinical trials to marketing approval and commercialization, it is common that various aspects of the development program, such as manufacturing methods and formulation, are altered along the way in an effort to optimize yield and manufacturing batch size, minimize costs and achieve consistent quality and results.
-For example, we may introduce an alternative formulation of one or more of our product candidates during the course of our clinical trials.
+For example, our plans to change the formulation, e.g., to a tablet form, for one or more of our product candidates during the course of our clinical trials could increase our costs and delay regulatory approval.
 Such changes carry the risk that they will not achieve these intended objectives.

 Any of these changes could cause our product candidates to perform differently and affect the results of clinical trials conducted with the altered materials.
 This could delay completion of clinical trials, require the conduct of bridging clinical trials or the repetition of one or more clinical trials, increase clinical trial costs, delay approval of our product candidates and jeopardize our ability to commercialize our product candidates, if approved, and generate revenue.
+If we pursue alternative tablet formulations or other changes to any of our product candidates, the FDA and other regulatory authorities may require additional studies, including bridging studies, which may significantly delay our clinical trial timelines and regulatory approval.